Take online degrees

 This page includes updates and FAQs relevant to future and current international students.

 It depends.
-If you are already in the U.S., you can stay in the U.S. with an expired visa so long as your passport and I-20 have not expired.
-If you are outside of the U.S., you will need a valid visa to enter the country (exception: Canadian citizens do not need a visa to enter the U.S.).
+Students can stay in the U.S. with an expired visa so long as their passport and I-20 have not expired.
+If outside of the U.S., students will need a valid visa to enter the country (exception: Canadian citizens do not need a visa to enter the U.S.).
 Due to U.S. consulate and embassy closures and limited staffing in some areas affected by COVID-19, it may be difficult to obtain a new visa.
-Continue to check your local U.S. embassy or consulate website to confirm operating status and find information about appointment rescheduling and/or emergency services.
+Students should continue to check their local U.S. embassy or consulate website to confirm operating status and find information about appointment rescheduling and/or emergency services.

-As the current global situation evolves, we recommend that you check the travel updates by the CDC (Centers for Disease Control and Prevention) as well as resources from your own country’s governmental agencies when planning your travel to the U.S. The International Center is carefully monitoring updates from the CDC, SEVP (Student and Exchange Visitor Program), USCIS (U.S. Citizenship and Immigration Services), and Department of State, and will communicate changes to students as we receive new information.
+As the current global situation evolves, we recommend students check the travel updates by the CDC (Centers for Disease Control and Prevention) as well as resources from their own country’s governmental agencies when planning travel to the U.S. The International Center is carefully monitoring updates from the CDC, SEVP (Student and Exchange Visitor Program), USCIS (U.S. Citizenship and Immigration Services), and Department of State, and will communicate changes to students as we receive new information.

 We encourage students to get to know their airline’s waiver and refund policies as well as to purchase flight insurance that offers maximum flexibility should tickets need to be changed or canceled.
 For information about current travel restrictions related to the coronavirus outbreak, refer to the International Air Transport Association.

-No. As communicated by President Dalrymple, all students are being asked to move out of the residence halls on Sunday, November 22 by 12 pm – or within 48 hours if an announcement is made to move to virtual learning prior to that date – so there can be a thorough cleaning and disinfecting of campus before the Spring Semester begins.
+No. All students are being asked to move out of the residence halls on Saturday, November 21 by 5:00 pm – or within 48 hours if an announcement is made to move to virtual learning prior to that date – so there can be a thorough cleaning and disinfecting of campus before the Spring Semester begins.
 While we understand that this expectation creates a hardship, it is one of many steps campus leadership is taking to maximize the health and safety of the entire Columbia College community in the COVID-19 environment.
 Student Athletes should direct any questions or concerns regarding athletic participation during this time to Athletics.

+Residence hall move in for Spring 2021 begins at noon on Friday, January 8, 2021.
 If students can return to their home countries for this 7-week period between semesters, we encourage them to do so.
 Students whose circumstances prevent them from returning home are responsible for securing off-campus housing at their own expense.
-We will communicate with students about options for temporary off-campus housing once we know more.
+View resources for securing off-campus housing.

 We want to make expectations clear.
 This coming semester will not be a traditional fall semester on campus in any respect.
 This past spring serves as a reminder that students should be prepared to vacate campus at any time in the event that we can no longer safely support in-person instruction.
 We ask that you be flexible and adaptable.
 It is essential that you have a plan in place for quickly relocating off-campus at any time.

 In light of the global pandemic, we are working on a revised orientation plan.
-Most sessions will be virtual and available to you in early August.
+Most sessions will be virtual and available to you by mid August.
 International Student Welcome is tentatively planned for the afternoon of Friday, August 28.
 As campus leadership continues to define suitable guidelines for transitioning campus back to face-to-face activities, we will adapt orientation plans accordingly.

 From an immigration perspective, international travel is very unpredictable at the moment.
 There are travel restrictions for certain countries, and we do not know how long they will last and which additional countries may be added to the restrictions already in place.
 With the growing number of cases now in the U.S., restrictions could be implemented in the U.S. without much notice.
 If you decide to travel, be prepared, understand the risks, and know that you might not be able to return to the U.S. for an unknown period of time.
 It is important to note, too, that you will be expected to complete a 14-day quarantine after arriving in the U.S. and before being allowed back on campus.